LA Rams’ ”get-back coach” on leave after arrest, charges

 Along with his responsibilities in strength training, Rath gained minor fame last season as the so-called “get-back coach” assigned to make sure Rams head coach Sean McVay doesn’t step too far onto the field while coaching on the sideline.

-Rath was arrested and released on bail Jan.
+Rath was arrested and released on $5,000 bail on Jan.
 15, five days before the Rams beat New Orleans in the NFC championship game, according to Ventura County Sheriff’s Department spokesman Eric Hatlee.
+The incident occurred June 15, but the subsequent investigation didn’t result in charges and an arrest until seven months later.

 Rath didn’t travel with the team to New Orleans or to the Super Bowl.
 The Rams said the coach was recovering from an injury at the time.